 LEÓN, SHOE CAPITAL

-Leon is one of Mexico’s largest cities in Mexico (the fifth).
-It’s located in the state of Guanajuato and is considered the global shoe capital.
+Leon is Mexico's 5th largest city, located in Guanajuato and known as the global shoe capital.

-The history of how this city became the ‘Shoe Capital of the World’ with a rich cultural diversity is quite interesting.
+The captivating story of how this city emerged as the renowned 'Shoe Capital of the World', adorned with a tapestry of diverse cultures, is truly intriguing.

 EARLY HISTORY OF THE CITY OF LEON

-Founded in 1576 by the Spanish conquistadors, Leon was built under the leadership of Juan Bautista de Orozco and through the orders of Viceroy Martin Enriquez de Almanza.
-The original purpose of the city was to guard the general area against the constant threat of the local Chichimecas tribe.
-These were a native tribe whose people resisted the Spanish invasion.
+Established in 1576 by Spanish conquistadors, Leon was crafted under the guidance of Juan Bautista de Orozco and at the command of Viceroy Martin Enriquez de Almanza.
+The city's initial intention was to protect the surrounding region from the ongoing danger posed by the indigenous Chichimecas tribe, a resilient people who defied the Spanish incursion.

 FROM AN AGRICULTURAL TOWN TO A GLOBAL SHOE CAPITAL

-As early as 1645, shoemaking became a part of the local industry.
-It then flourished and became stronger with each passing generation right up to the present.
+Since the year 1645, the art of shoemaking has seamlessly fused with the local industry, flourishing and gaining strength with each passing generation up until the present moment.
 The local cobblers and shoemakers passed their craftsmanship from one generation to another.
 Thus, each generation learned old skills and developed them to a new level.
 Technological advancements probably played a large role in this development as well.